FPGA-MAFIA/fpga_mafia/README.md

 Common Issus:
 If you get this:
 > ModuleNotFoundError: No module named 'termcolor'

 Run this:
 > pip install termcolor

 If you get this:
+> ModuleNotFoundError: No module named 'colorama'

+Run this:
+> pip install colorama

+If you get this:
-> 'riscv-none-embed-gcc.exe' is not recognized as an internal or external command Make sure you have this in your ~./bashrc
+> 'riscv-none-embed-gcc.exe' is not recognized as an internal or external command

+Make sure you have this in your ~./bashrc
 > export PATH=$PATH:/c/Users/amich/AppData/Roaming/xPacks/riscv-none-embed-gcc/xpack-riscv-none-embed-gcc-10.2.0-1.2/bin

 If the output has not color and you see this type of test:
 > ←[1m←[34m**

 try this:
 > pip install colorama